WICG/web-app-launch/explainer.md

 Crucially, this only allows *certain* navigations to be intercepted.
 The user is still in control of the experience, so if they really want to, they can say "Open in new tab" and the app will not be allowed to prevent the page from opening.
 This is only used to prevent basic navigations, such as left-clicking a link.

 Further, not every navigation to a web app would trigger a `launch` event, only those that indicate it is being launched like an app.
-Typically only navigations from outside the scope of the app into its scope would trigger a `launch` event.
+Typically, only events external to the app could trigger a `launch` event (e.g. navigations from a website outside of the app's scope into the app, opening a file, sharing a link to the app).

 Notice that all the current ways of launching an app described in the [Background](#background) section invoke the app via a navigation:
 1. **OS Shortcuts:** The launch URL in the web app manifest will be navigated to.
 3. **Protocol Handlers:** A URL is registered to be the protocol handler.
 This will be navigated to and data about the invocation will be passed in URL parameters.
 4. **Web Share Target:** A URL is associated with a share target.
 This will be navigated to.
 Share data is passed via GET or POST parameters.

-Hence, this proposal gives the same control to a web app over where these types of invocations will happen.
+Hence, this proposal would allow web apps to control their launch surface for all of the above types of invocation.

 ### Example